 WHO WE ARE

-Cardlab is dedicated to enabling card manufacturers, card issuers and their customers to take optimal advantage of technological developments in miniaturized low power electronics for on-board integration in ISO 7810 cards.
 Tapping the expertise and knowledge of leading researchers, industry experts, and engineers we focus on developing new exciting functionalities, as well as effectively bridging the gaps between the front lines of technological research, the supply chain and the market.

-Our positioning is that of a technology and solution provider to the industry, ranging from OEM sale of individual technologies, to development of customer ordered complete solutions Behind Cardlab is a multidisciplinary group of people consisting of researchers, electronic engineers, manufacturing specialists and card industry experts, who came together in early 2002 with the objective of building a company founded on vision and expertise, with the purpose of integrating technologies, suppliers and manufacturing processes in such a way as to enable effective production of cards employing new technologies.
+Behind Cardlab is a multidisciplinary group of people consisting of researchers, electronic engineers, manufacturing specialists and card industry experts, who came together in early 2002 with the objective of building a company founded on vision and expertise, with the purpose of integrating technologies, suppliers and manufacturing processes in such a way as to enable effective production of cards employing new technologies.

 CARDLAB TECHNOLOGIES